 Operation and maintenance of the proposed facility would be performed by the SNGS, LLC's operations and maintenance personnel.
-SNGS, LLC expects that three employees would be required to operate and maintain the project.
 The compressor station would be staffed 24 hours a day, 7 days a week.
 The wellhead would be remotely monitored and controlled at all times from the Depot Park compressor station.
 SNGS, LLC would also monitor the metering station and pipeline remotely from the Depot Park compressor station.
 In addition, the metering equipment and pipeline would be monitored by PG&E and SMUD.
 Both PG&E and SMUD will be able to control the metering equipment and valves.